dfelinto/blender-manual/manual/advanced/app_templates.rst

 Application templates can be selected from the splash screen or :menuselection:`File --> New` submenu.
 When there are no templates found the menu will not be displayed on the splash screen.

-New application templates can be installed from the :ref:`topbar-app_menu`.
+New application templates can be installed from the :ref:`topbar-blender_menu`.
 If you would like to keep the current application template active on restarting Blender, save your preferences.